Let me show you my 20 Favorite Sewing Tools and Notions, all that you need to start sewing as an absolute beginner!

-I would add to this point: iron cloth (a simple white cotton fabric scrap to put between iron and fabric), iron board and, as soon as you can, add some Fancy Pressing Tool DIY: Tailor’s Ham, Sausage Roll and Pressing Glove: easy to do, lifesaver and money saver!
+I would add to this point: a press cloth (a simple white cotton fabric scrap to put between iron and fabric), a regular iron board and, as soon as you can, add some Fancy Pressing Tool DIY: Tailor’s Ham, Sausage Roll and Pressing Glove: easy to do, lifesaver and money saver!

 6. Thimble and Threader

-I found it useless on the serger, where tweezers are better, due to the reduced space!
+I found it useless on the serger, where tweezers are way better, due to the reduced space!

 You can’t sew without threads!
-The most used are cotton or polyester threads, but you can find also nylon and wooly nylon (used in sergers), metallic, silk, rayon… The other things to look at is the thickness of the thread; the most used are weight n°50, that means that 50 km of this thread weighs 1 Kg!
+The most used are cotton (for woven fabrics) or polyester (better for knits) threads, but you can find also nylon and wooly nylon (used in sergers), metallic, silk, rayon… The other things to look at is the thickness of the thread; the most used are weight n°50, that means that 50 km of this thread weighs 1 Kg!

 Tip: Use the same thread kind on both spoon and bobbin, except when using embroidery thread or denim hem thread; this will minimize hazard of thread breaking!

-You can use any rulers you like, they’re useful to take straight measurements (like while adjusting your patterns).
+You can use any rulers you like, they’re perfect for taking straight measurements (like while adjusting your patterns).
 I have them from when I went school, they’re transparent so you can look through and see what’s below.

-I have a metallic one too (this is longer and it’s good to measure fabric from the bolt), this is newer – no need to have one if you’re not a sewing gadget hoarder like me 🙂
+I have a metallic one too (this is really long and it’s good to measure fabric from the bolt), this is newer – no need to have one if you’re not a sewing gadget hoarder like me 🙂

 9. Pattern weights